ashiskb/mllab/README.md

 # Machine Learning (ML) Lab page

 This is repository for [ML Lab page](http://ml.cse.ucdenver.edu/).
-We use Jekyll to run our Github page.
+We use Jekyll to design and build our web pages.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally